Spyros-Papanastasiou-667/Z-turn-Board-V2-Diary/.site/projects/linux/preliminary/README.md

 # Hellow World // Preliminaries

+# FIXME:

+* first: change xsa to support linux
+* optional: add caches
+* new platform without boot artifacts
+* tmplate zynq
+* ? remove debuging simbols

 # Phase 0: Preparing the PL(Logic design)

-As per [Petalinux Reference: Ch3: Configuring a Hardware Platform for Linux][reference], in order for our `.xsa` to be compatible with Linux, some requirements must be met: (unverified):
+As per [Petalinux Reference: Ch3: Configuring a Hardware Platform for Linux][reference], in order for our `.xsa` to be compatible with Linux, some requirements must be met: TODO: minimal:
-(You can [probably] just take the default Zynq IP, [onto your Block Design\]).
+(You can [probably\] just use the default Zynq IP [configuration\]).

 * [unused\] TTC (Triple Timer Counter)
 * UART (UART1)